Drosophila facility information

 Keep a record of your fly food use (either individually or on whole lab record).

-- Media and equipment
+Media and equipment

+If you require large amounts of media for an experiment please coordinate with Kath or Cherry at least two weeks before you wish to use it.
 Fly media is stored in the cold room D33.
-If you need to use small quantities of food, some will be available in D22 (on the long bench next to the door).
+If you need to use small quantities of foam stoppered vials (FST), some will be available in D22 (on the long bench next to the door).
 If this is running out or you need larger quantities please fetch more from the cold room.
-Please use the earliest dated (ie oldest) food first.
-If you require large amounts of media for an experiment please co-ordinate with Kath at least two weeks before you wish to use it.
+Cotton bunged vials (CST) will be left in the cold room.
+Please take what you have ordered and leave the rest in the cold room for others to use.

-- Fly stock collections
+Fly stock collections

 Remember much of the stock collection is irreplaceable.
 It is very important to avoid contaminating or otherwise harming stocks.